pinaple12/1v1_Wordle/README.md

 GET /user/login - Allows users to log into their account

 GET /game/:id - Allows users to see their game history

-GET/user/friends - Allow users to view the friends list

 POST /game - Uploads game to history